steroman/dynatrace-deck/slides.md

 # Our operating assumptions

 **Velocity =** less friction · better tooling · solid processes
-**Quality =** clarity · relevance · governance · strong inputs
+**Quality =** clarity · relevance · strong inputs
-**Scalability =** repeatable standards · automation · shared ownership
+**Scalability =** standards · automation · shared ownership
-**Sustainability =** balanced workloads · clear roles · predictable flow
+**Sustainability =** balanced workloads · clear roles

 <!-- notes:
-These are the assumptions that guide every decision in the lifecycle.
+These assumptions guide every decision in this lifecycle.

-Velocity isn’t created by pushing people harder — it’s created by removing friction, reducing noise, and giving teams the right tooling and clear processes.
+Velocity comes from removing friction and giving teams clear processes and tools.

-Quality depends on good inputs: clear context, accurate information, and well-defined roles.
-Strong governance ensures quality doesn’t degrade over time.
+Quality depends on clear inputs—writers can only deliver great content when they get the right context early.

-Scalability comes from standardization: templates, guidelines, automation, and reuse.
+Scalability comes from standardization and automation, not from heroics.
-We can’t scale through heroics; we scale through systems.

-And sustainability is crucial.
-If workloads aren’t balanced, or roles aren’t clear, the entire lifecycle breaks under pressure.
+And sustainability is essential: if workloads or expectations aren’t balanced, the system collapses.

-These assumptions shape everything I recommend next.
+These assumptions shape the whole approach.
 -->
----

 ---
 layout: center
 transition: fade